A Large and Diverse Arabic Corpus for Language Modeling

 \subsection{OSIAN}

-\gls{OSIAN} is an open-source corpus compiled from 31 international Arabic news broadcasting platforms.
-The clean and filtered data consists of about 3.5 million articles which are extracted from 6 million web-pages.
-These articles comprise of over 37 million sentences and roughly 1 billion tokens~\cite{Zeroual2019}.
-This effort aimed to build a balanced corpus in which the data must be drawn from a wide range of reliable and freely available sources.
-The crawling was conducted in the month of March 2018.
-Table~\ref{tab:osian} lists the demography and domain-wise statistics of the corpus.
+The \gls{OSIAN} corpus is a compilation of 31 international Arabic news broadcasting outlets.
+The filtered and cleansed data comprises of ~3.5 million articles retrieved from 6 million web-pages.
+These articles include more than 37 million phrases and approximately 1 billion tokens ~\cite{Zeroual2019}.
+This effort aimed to build a balanced corpus in which the data was drawn from a wide range of reliable and freely available sources.
+The crawling was carried out in March 2018.
+Table~\ref{tab:osian} lists the corpus' demographic and discipline statistics of the corpus.